the-red-feather/thesis/latex/sketchbook/thesis.md

 - Often not cross-platform (Grasshopper has only recently added mac support, and has no linux support)
 - Close ties to host environments
 - Needs specific runtime environment
+- Cloud Computing does exist, but only hostable by specific parties (Shapediver, FME's cloud computing environment)
 - Not 'really' containerized
 - Not 'really' save